WebOfTrustInfo/rwot6-santabarbara/draft-documents/DecentralizedAutonomicData.md

 ### Minimal DAD

 A minimal DAD (decentralized autonomic data) item is a data item that contains a DID or DDID that helps uniquely identify that data item or affiliated data stream.
 In this paper JSON is used to represent serialized DAD items but other formats could be used instead.
 An example minimal trivial DAD is provided below.
-Its trivial because there is no data payload.
+It is trivial because there is no data payload.

 ```json
 {